evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <h2 id="drawing">2.
-Drawing the box-spring model with HTML canvas</h2>
+Drawing a box-spring model with HTML canvas</h2>

 Let's begin writing our program by drawing the model consisting of a box and a spring.
-In later chapters we will animate this drawing according to the equation of motion of harmonic oscillator.
+In later chapters we will animate this drawing according to the equation of motion of a harmonic oscillator.

 ### 2.1 Hello from HTML